unites/arch/arch_install.md

 ## Partitions
 Use `cgdisk` or `cfdisk`.  `fdisk -l` will give you quick info about the disks available.

+Note, the "Linux LVM" filesystem Type won't work, you need to use "Linux Filesystems".

 ### efi
 100M